 An ESOL special interest course.
 Possible topics include English morphology, English consonant phonology, and English syntax.
 The requirement to move to the next level is a "PASS."
-With a grade of "NO PASS" the student must repeat the course.
+With a grade of "NO PASS" the student must repeat the level.
+If a student receives a" NO PASS" in the last course of a level, the student MUST repeat all three courses of the level in order to pass to the next level.